CleverRaven/Cataclysm-DDA/doc/GUIDE_FOOD_AND_DRINK.md

 Vitamin A, RAE  | 17 | µg  | 42.42 | 1125 | 4
 Fatty acids, total saturated  | 0.017 | g  | 0.04216 | 25 | 0

-We divide the vitamins and minerals by their RDI.
+We divide the vitamins and minerals by their DRI.

 Our .json now looks like this: